Zilliqa/dev-portal-old/docs/dev-txn-confirmation.md

 id: dev-txn-confirmation
 title: Confirmation
 ---
-Now the transaction object is in one of the shard.
+Now the transaction object is in one of the shards.
 Each shard will produce a __Micro Block__.
 Micro Blocks are aggregated by the DS Committee into a Transaction Block, after the DS Committee agrees on the Transaction Block through the pBFT consensus mechanism.

-After the DS Committee reaches consensus on the Transaction Block, it multicases the result to all shard nodes and lookup nodes.
+After the DS Committee reaches consensus on the Transaction Block, it multicasts the result to all shard nodes and lookup nodes.
 At this stage, the seed node will have a result for our transaction object.
 The result can be retrieved using the same `GetTransaction` JSON RPC API.

 __Note:__ The example below uses the ZilliqaJS SDK to retrieve the transaction response.
 The structure may be _slightly different_ from the __JSON RPC__ `GetTransaction` results.